 Terence M. O'Toole.
-Mr. O'Toole was appointed as a director of Forum and a member of the Nominating, Governance & Compensation Committee in connection with a private placement of our common stock to Tinicum L.P., a private equity firm ("Tinicum"), contemporaneously with the closing of our initial public offering in April 2012.
-Mr. O'Toole is the co-managing member of Tinicum.
-He has served as the co-managing member of Tinicum Capital Partners II L.P., the predecessor partnership to Tinicum, since January 2006 (together with Tinicum, the "Tinicum Partnerships").
-Prior to joining the Tinicum Partnerships, Mr. O'Toole spent 21 years at Goldman, Sachs & Co., where he was a partner, a member of the investment committee and the partnership committee, and the chief operating officer of the principal investment area.
-Mr. O'Toole is currently a member of the board of directors of various privately held companies in which Tinicum has an investment, including Specialty Waste Partners, Inc., a waste removal company, Liberman Broadcasting, Inc., a Spanish-language broadcaster; Skyway Towers Holdings II LLC, a developer, owner and operator of wireless communications towers in the United States; EGI Holdings, LLC and Enesco LLC, U.S.-based producers of giftware and home and garden decor products; and Ashby Street Outdoor Holdings, LLC, an owner and operator of outdoor advertising structures.
-His experience in evaluating and completing numerous acquisitions and his extensive knowledge of financial markets make him well qualified to serve on our board of directors.
-In addition, Mr. O'Toole's experience serving on the boards of directors of other companies provides him with exposure to a variety of governance practices and has proven valuable in board deliberations.
+Mr. O'Toole was appointed as a director of Forum and a member of the Nominating, Governance & Compensation Committee in April 2012.
+Mr. O'Toole is the Co-Managing Partner of Tinicum Incorporated, the management company of each of Tinicum L.P., Tinicum Capital Partners II, L.P., and Tinicum Capital Partners II Add-On, L.P. (and each of their affiliated partnerships), together all such partnerships referred to herein as the "Tinicum Partnerships".
+Mr. O'Toole is also the co-managing member of the general partner of each of the Tinicum Partnerships and the co-managing member of the general partner of Tinicum Capital Partners II-2, L.P. (and its affiliated partnerships).
+Prior to joining the Tinicum Partnerships in January 2006, Mr. O'Toole spent twenty-one years at Goldman, Sachs & Co., where he was a partner, a member of the investment committee and the partnership committee, and the chief operating officer of the principal investment area.
+Mr. O'Toole is currently a member of the board of directors of various privately held companies in which Tinicum has an investment, including Specialty Waste Partners, Inc., a waste removal company; Skyway Towers Holdings II LLC, a developer, owner and operator of wireless communications towers in the United States; EGI Holdings, LLC and Enesco LLC, U.S.-based producers of giftware and home and garden decor products; F&W Media, Inc., a content and e-commerce company to enthusiast communities; Pontos Aqua Holdings, LLC, an aquaculture company; and Ashby Street Outdoor Holdings, LLC, an owner and operator of outdoor advertising structures.
+The board of directors is nominating Mr. O'Toole because his experience in evaluating and completing numerous acquisitions, and his extensive knowledge of financial markets, make him well qualified to serve on our board of directors.
+In addition, Mr. O'Toole's experience serving on the boards of directors of other companies provides him with exposure to a variety of governance practices and has proven valuable in board deli

 Louis A. Raspino.
 Mr. Raspino was elected as a director of Forum in January 2012.
 He was named President, Chief Executive Officer and a director of Pride International, Inc., a contract drilling company, in June 2005 and served in that capacity until its acquisition by Ensco plc in May 2011.
 Mr. Raspino has been a private investor since June 2011.
 He joined Pride International in December 2003 as Executive Vice President and Chief Financial Officer.
 From July 2001 until December 2003, he served as Senior Vice President, Finance and Chief Financial Officer of Grant Prideco, Inc. From February 1999 until March 2001, he held various senior financial positions, including Vice President of Finance for Halliburton Company.
 From October 1997 until July 1998, he was a Senior Vice President at Burlington Resources, Inc. From 1978 until its merger with Burlington Resources, Inc. in 1997, he held a variety of positions of increasing responsibility at Louisiana Land and Exploration Company, most recently as Senior Vice President, Finance and Administration and Chief Financial Officer.
-Mr. Raspino is also a director of Chesapeake Energy Corporation and Dresser-Rand Group Inc. Mr. Raspino's significant experience as an executive officer of other energy companies, service as a member of other boards of directors, and his operational, strategic and financial expertise in the oil and gas business make him well qualified to serve on our board of directors.
+Mr. Raspino is also a director of Chesapeake Energy Corporation, an oil and natural gas company, and Dresser-Rand Group Inc., a supplier of custom-engineered rotating equipment for applications in the oil, gas, process and power industries.
+The board of directors is nominating Mr. Raspino because his significant experience as an executive officer of other energy companies, service as a member of other boards of directors, and his operational, strategic and financial expertise in the oil and gas business make him well qualified to serve on our board of directors.